richban/pcpp-2017/exams/pcpp-2017/LinkedListStack/ANSWERS.md

 **Implementation: ConcurrentStack.java -> class StripedStack {}**

 *Run a performance test.
 Do you see the hoped for improvement in performance*

+Each test represents the same amount of work.

+Synchronized stack implementation scales poorly on my multicore machine, because of the locking mechanism - only one thread at a time can perform ```push()``` or ```pop()```. at the same time.
+The entire stack is guarded by a single lock.
+However synchronization shows some improvement up to 3 threads, but than goes up as synchronization overhead increases.
+By the time it hits 5 threads, contention is so heavy that every access to the stack lock is contended.

+ So long as contention  is low, time  per operation is dominated by the time to actually do the work and throughput may improve as threads are added.
+Once contention becomes significant, time per  operation is dominated by context switch and scheduling delays, and adding more threads has  little  effect on throughput.

+Striped implementation appears to be almost 5 times faster than synchronized stack.
+This can be interpreted as a confirmation that lock contention is a great source of sequentiality in parallel computations.
+Having 32 stripes (having a lock for every bucket) improve performance, however stripes are not related in any way to the number of threads.
+The lock used when accessing the data structure depends on the thread alone.
+A higher number of stripes means less chances of two or more threads trying to acquire the same lock.

 ![alt text](../Results/linkedlist.png "Performance: synchronized stack vs striped stack")